 Tips for Deciding What Age YOUR Child Can Play Inside Unsupervised

 - Do they like to climb things that aren’t meant to be climbed?
 This often makes furniture a risk

 - Do they still explore new things with their mouths?
 This makes small items and anything that could be poisonous a risk

 - Do they understand information you give them?
 If they can’t understand a rule, they can’t follow it

 - Are they comfortable with being unsupervised?
-You’ll need to make are that they are comfortable with being left alone in a room or garden, make sure they know where you are if they need you
+You’ll need to make sure that they are comfortable with being left alone in a room or garden and that they know where you are if they need you

 If your child is older, you might also be interested in this post about when a child can play outside unsupervised.